A Filcro Media Staffing media technology executive search

 Filcro Media Staffing is Retained

-Filcro Media Staffing Officer in Charge Tony Filson and the FMS Director of Research spent time in person at the client’s New York City Executive Offices with Technology Human Resources.
+The Filcro Media Staffing Officer in Charge Tony Filson and the FMS Director of Research spent time in person at the client’s New York City Executive Offices with Technology Human Resources.
 From the onset Filcro Media Staffing was familiar with the client technology culture and technological infrastructure from a business and IT perspective.
-Tony Filson created a engineering topography review to be utilized during identification and recruitment.
+Tony Filson as a former Westinghouse MDS engineer created an engineering topography review to be utilized during identification and recruitment.
 Human Resources gave detailed guidance that was formulated in conjunction with the VPNTD to determine the desired experience, soft and hard skills.
-The departments culture was equally as important and presented challenges if the autonomy capacity of the new Director was lacking even if the technological acumen was above the mean.
+The department's culture was equally as important and presented challenges if the autonomy capacity of the new Director was lacking even if the technological acumen was above the mean.
 A search document was quickly established and the client’s “ideal” was apparent to Tony Filson from the onset.
-Filcro Media Staffing’s broadcasting focus and experience with similar TV network technology searches was utilized immediately to set a positive course of action and cadence.
+Filcro Media Staffing’s broadcasting focus and experience with similar TV network technology and engineers searches was utilized immediately to set a positive course of action and cadence.

 Filcro Media Staffing was provided with an overview of all Network technical (IT) and (BO&E) operational facilities for terrestrial distribution.
-Based on the fact that this was a “multiplex” environment and few other competitors enjoyed their “current” technological superiority, a flexible compensation structure was understood that could be market driven to attract an ideal executive regardless of a competing Network’s nomenclature without running into parity issues within the same department.
-Filcro Media Staffing evaluated all distribution facilities as they relate(d) to the new DENT and affiliate issues to include security, budget, current and future CODEC development and vendor considerations for STB, OD, Mobile and Wireless.
+Based on the fact that this was a mature “multiplex” environment they enjoyed a history of technological superiority, a flexible compensation structure was understood that could be market driven to attract an ideal executive regardless of a competing Network’s title structures without running into parity issues within the same department.
+Filcro Media Staffing evaluated all distribution facilities as they relate(d) to the new DENT and affiliate issues to include security, budget, current and future CODEC development / roll-out and vendor considerations for STB, OD, Mobile, Satellite Inventory and NOC upgrades.
 The reporting line was not an issue as the position was strategic and required calling upon existing staff, departments and affiliates to work in synergy with the DENT to implement all “New Technology” and “Change Management”.
 This technology executive would have unusual autonomy based on their technological acumen and capacity to implement business initiatives.
+It was almost structured more as a PM role the way they would draw upon all available resources to bring the technology goals to fruition.

 This level of strategic autonomy is normally afforded to a VP of Technology within the client's competitors and we were recruiting and attracting a high-pot Director level executive.

 The Network's objectives with regard to domestic and international Cable TV, DBS, HITS, OD, broadband, etc. were timely and to assure proper deployment and continuity of service we needed to identify an executive who could evaluate new distribution technologies and make recommendations based on past BO&E experiences.
-CMS distribution acumen created challenges as others in the industry were a full generation behind the client company.
+CMS distribution acumen created challenges as others in the industry were almost a full generation behind the client company as far as multicast, multiplex, cross-platform distribution was concerned with such robust content.
+Also to consider were the firm’s triple-play businesses.
+You can only equate the feet required as getting elephants through straws.

-The VPNTD was very “hands-off” during the identification phase and let Filcro Media Staffing function with unusual autonomy during universe compilation, recruitment, attraction and tiering.
+The VPNTD was very confident of FMS and was “hands-off” during the identification phase and let Filcro Media Staffing function with unusual autonomy during universe compilation, recruitment, attraction and tiering.
 Human Resources played a very active role to facilitate attraction based on the firm’s recommendations and they ultimately provided the catalysts to bring the search to fruition.

-Due to the Network(s) being six months behind schedule prior to engaging FMS, the firm gave FMS unusual latitude to facilitate very aggressive sourcing, identification and recruitment.
+Due to the Network(s) being six months behind schedule prior to engaging FMS, the firm gave FMS unusual latitude to facilitate aggressive sourcing, identification and recruitment.
+None of the engineers brought forward by Filcro Media were actively seeking employment.

-Some of the biggest challenges facing the new Technology Director
+Some of the Challenges Facing the New Technology Director

 - Strategic implementation on a Network and global affiliate level